Reynella, South Australia

 Reynella is a metropolitan suburb of Adelaide, South Australia.

 It is located 20 km south of the Central Business District of Adelaide in the north of the City of Onkaparinga.
 It is bordered to the east by Main South Road, to the south by Sherriffs Road, and to the north by Field River.

 Reynella was divided into three smaller suburbs: Reynella, Old Reynella (the historical centre of the district) and Reynella East.

 Reynella is in the South Australian districts of Mawson and Mitchell.

 History

 Reynella Post Office opened on 5 September 1856.
 A Reynella South office opened in 1963 and closed in 1969.

-Transport information
+Transport

 Reynella is primary serviced by buses on the Adelaide Metro network.

 It is serviced primarily by South Road, Sheriffs Road exits on the Southern Expressway and Young Street.

+The suburb was served by the Willunga railway line from 1915 until 1969.